theramiyer/blog/content/post/2021/is-edtech-a-scam.md

 ---
-title: "Is TechEd a Scam"
+title: "Is EdTech a Scam"
 subtitle: "Looking at the “one-sided” narrative."
 date: 2021-05-17T22:53:22+05:30
 description: |